aggrawal-ankur/gitbook/content/docs/build-process.md

 $ gcc -c hello.s -o hello_gcc.o
 ```

-With `-c`, gcc carries out:
+gcc with `-c` carries out:
   - preprocessing, compilation and assembling on `.c` files.
   - compilation and assembling on `.i` files.
   - assembling on `.s` files.

-Running `diff` on both shows no difference.
-Also, the files sizes are the same, which proves they are identical.
+Running `diff` on both the files shows no difference.
+Also, the file sizes are the same, which proves they are identical.

 ## Linking